mozilla/policy-templates/docs/index.md

 `"user"` preferences persist even if the policy is removed, so if you need to remove them, you should use the clear policy.

+You can also set the `Type` starting in Firefox 123 and Firefox ESR 115.8.
+It can be `number`, `boolean` or `string`.
+This is especially useful if you are seeing 0 or 1 values being converted to booleans when set as user preferences.

 See the examples below for more detail.

 IMPORTANT: Make sure you're only setting a particular preference using this mechanism and not some other way.